polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/runtime/macros.md

 ## Introduction

 Rust macro is a way of writing code that writes code, also called metaprogramming.
-It is useful for reducing the amount of code one has to write and maintain.
-Macro also helps create domain specific language (DSL) by abstracting out some implementation details and defining its own rules and logics.
+Generally speaking it can be designed to read, generate or transform other programs.
+Thus allowing programmers to minimize the number of lines of code to express a solution.
+It also allows programs greater flexibility to efficiently handle new situations without recompilation.
+Macro helps create domain specific language (DSL) by abstracting out some implementation details and defining its own rules and logics.

 In Substrate runtime development context, this helps runtime engineers to focus on the runtime logics and forget about details such as how the on-chain variables need to be encoded and decoded.
-That's why we frequently leverage these macros to simplify runtime development effort once the intent is made known via the succinct statements in macros.
+That's why developers frequently leverage these macros to simplify runtime development effort once the intent is made known via the succinct statements in macros.
 But the downside is that sometimes developers may encounter error messages of new structs or types that seem to come out of nowhere, but actually as a result of how the macros create new types and interact with contents inside.

 The purpose of this article is to give a basic overview of macros and explain some Substrate macros that runtime engineers frequently encountered.